 - Pears ripen best off of the tree.

-- Pears are an excellent source of Vitamin A and Vitamin C as well as copper, fiber and potassium.
+- They are an excellent source of Vitamin A and Vitamin C as well as copper, fiber, and potassium.

 - Pears are less allergenic than many other fruits.

 Prepare a recipe of Pears Hélène.
 Add it to an elegant evening or make it to simply enjoy and celebrate the day.
 We’ve provided a recipe for you to try as well.
 Share your recipes, too!

 National Day Calendar continues researching the origins of this dessert holiday.